Skip to content

 Aid-office script (copy & send)

 The displacement rule is only binding when it's in writing.
-This script asks Oklahoma State's aid office the specific question that matters for cost-of-attendance cap.
+This script asks Oklahoma State's aid office the specific question that matters for loan-first displacement.

 Dear Oklahoma State Financial Aid Office,